mantidproject/mantid/docs/source/algorithms/TOFSANSResolutionByPixel-v1.rst

 equivalent time bins used in the original histogram data collection.
-For event mode data :math:`\Delta \lambda` is in theory very small, but in practice a histogram in time has to be generated (perhaps using monitor time bins or specifically set “event time bins”), before a rebinning into user provided wavelength steps in InputWorkspace.
+For event mode data :math:`\Delta \lambda` is in theory very small, but in practice a histogram in time has to be generated (perhaps using monitor time bins or specifically set event-time-bins), before a rebinning into user provided wavelength steps in InputWorkspace.
 Again the latter steps should be the largest.

 Q values needed here are calculated in the same way as for Q1D, including correction